CreatorWorkflowsNow/lab-aemc-utah/docs/03-Simulation/320-build-app-v1.md

 ---
-title: Build the app
+title: Build app from template
 ---
-# Build the app
+# Exercise: Build the app from template

-import TimeEstimate from '@site/src/components/TimeEstimate';

-<TimeEstimate>Estimated Time to Complete: 15 minutes</TimeEstimate>
+##### Estimated Time to Complete: 15 minutes

 ## Overview

-In this section, Sydney will build her app.
+In this section, Sydney will build her app using an app template

 After Jayne approved her request, she received an email that her app has been approved.